 - Clear water does not always equal safe water.
 Water could be contaminated with chemicals and sewer material.
 Because of this, it’s important to wear protective gear when possible to enter the home.
 This may include gloves, water boots, and waders.

 - Water increases the weight of items around the home, so take care when moving rugs, furniture, and other heavy items to reduce injury.
 If possible, enlist the help of others and follow best practices for safe lifting.

 - If the flooding was due to natural disasters and you have lost windows and doors in the process, be sure to safeguard your home by boarding them up.
 This keeps out both burglars and wildlife.

-If your home has recently flooded, United Water Restoration has the tools, the skills, and the team to provide drying services and repair work.
-We don’t believe in leaving any job unfinished, so once your home is dry and cleared of all contamination, we will begin the process of restoring your walls, flooring and any other damaged area.
+If your home has recently had first floor floods, United Water Restoration has the tools, the skills, and the team to provide drying services and repair work.
+We don’t believe in leaving any job unfinished, so once your home is dry and cleared of all contamination, we will begin the process of restoring your walls, flooring, and any other damaged area.
 All you have to do to get started is call us at 1-800-430-5838 or find a location near you to get immediate assistance.
 Our emergency services are available statewide, 24 hours per day.